jdeluyck/kcoreorg-website/_posts/2021/2021-11-15-adding-slog-zfs.md

 Typically (always?) a SLOG device will be some sort of [flash memory](https://en.wikipedia.org/wiki/Flash_memory), or [Intel Optane](https://en.wikipedia.org/wiki/3D_XPoint).

 This SLOG device needs to tick quite a few boxes:
 * needs to be FAST.
-Faster than your other media.
+Faster than your other media
 * needs to have a high write endurance.
 A lot of writes will happen to it.
-Consumer SSD's will be worn really quick.
+Consumer SSD's will be worn really quick
 * needs to be able to deal with a power outage.
 If power goes out before it's had a chance to flush it's buffers, you're still hosed.
-This is usually called Power Loss Protection, or PLP.
+This is usually called Power Loss Protection, or PLP
 * needs to be resilience.
-This means you can't really settle for one physical device - atleast two, since you need to be able to deal with one failing completely.
+This means you can't really settle for one physical device - atleast two, since you need to be able to deal with one failing completely
 * does not need to be huge.
-A SLOG is typically a few GB's.
+A SLOG is typically a few GB's

 As Intel Optane is really out of my budget, I settled on two secondhand Dell
 [Intel DC S3700 SSD's](https://ark.intel.com/content/www/us/en/ark/products/71913/intel-ssd-dc-s3700-series-100gb-2-5in-sata-6gbs-25nm-mlc.html).
 They are enterprise 2.5" SSD's, with a high write endurance and PLP.